gecko0307/dagon/README.md

 Runtime dependencies are automatically deployed on 64-bit Windows and Linux.
 On other platforms, you will have to [install them manually](https://github.com/gecko0307/dagon/blob/master/doc/Runtime%20Dependencies.md).

+Under Linux, if you want to use locally depolyed libraries rather than system ones, add `"lflags-linux": ["-rpath=."]` to your `dub.json`.

 Known Bugs and Limitations
 --------------------------
 * The engine is not tested on macOS and most likely doesn't support it. macOS support is low priority at the moment